How to defrost a condensate pipe

 When running your hand over the pipe, you will find a section that’s colder than the rest - this is where the blockage has developed.

 If your boiler is located upstairs, meaning that your condensate pipe can’t safely be reached by you because it’s high up on an outside wall, you might not be able to do this.
-You should contact a Gas Safe registered engineer instead.
+Where you are responsible for your own repairs, you should contact a Gas Safe registered engineer.

 3. Use hot water to thaw the pipe